EmoryMLIP/emory-reu-ret-website/content/projects/2022-rl-vs-oc/index.md

 <img src="img/Localmethod.gif" >
 </p>

 We see in this video what our optimal local solution looks like.
 A couple of things that should be noted is, if we move the car to a new position then this local solution may no longer work.
 The same can be said if we slowed down/speed up a bit then this solution may not even let the car get to the top of the mountain.
-Another downside of the local is that it is a Non-linear and non-convex problem which makes this method slow.
+Another downside of the local is that it is a non-linear and non-convex problem which makes this method slow.
 This local solution will serve as a baseline so we can compare other methods to something to see which one is really the best.

 ## Global Methods